interwho/trump2cash/README.md

 done using Google's
 [Cloud Natural Language API](https://cloud.google.com/natural-language/) and the [Wikidata Query Service](https://query.wikidata.org/) provides the company data.
-The [TradeKing API](https://developers.tradeking.com/) does the stock trading.
+The [Questrade API](http://www.questrade.com/api) does the stock trading.

 The [`main`](main.py) module defines a callback where incoming tweets are handled and starts streaming Trump's feed: